MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_Tag: string -** unique identifier to identify Save AS event

   - **Data\_WasSuccessful: bool -** true if open as was successful

+#### OneNote.Sync.ProvisioningCompleted

+The critical signal used to ensure that after a user signs-into a OneNote Android App, notebooks are properly provisioned so that they can be easily accessed.
+This is used to ensure critical regression detection for OneNote app and service health

+The following fields are collected:

+- **AppSuspendedDuringEvent** - Returns Boolean to indicate if app was suspended during provisioning

+- **NetworkConnection** - The type of network connectivity of the device in use

+- **NetworkDataExchange** - Records the number of bytes exchanged during provisioning.

+- **ServerType** - Returns the type of the server offering the service

+- **TimeTakenInMilliSeconds** - Returns time taken to complete provisioning in millisecond

+#### OneNote.Sync.ProvisioningStarted

+The critical signal used to ensure that after a user signs into a OneNote Android App, notebooks are properly provisioned so that they can be easily accessed.
+This is used to ensure critical regression detection for OneNote app and service health

+The following fields are collected:

+- **NetworkConnection** - The type of network connectivity of the device in use

+- **ServerType** - Returns the type of the server offering the service

+#### perf_event

+Used for monitoring possible negative impact on performance of loading different parts of the app, for example to ensure when you first open the app, your inbox loads as quickly as possible.

+The following fields are collected:

+- **app_start_show_message_list** - that means there was a performance issue with the app start-up causing your inbox message list to take a long time to load

+- **event_type** - tells us the type of performance event that caused a performance issue to help us detect issues related to a specific type.

+- **extra_params** - A developer can add additional parameters here to help give us more details about what could be causing this performance issue, i.e. when did this action start and end, etc.

+- **total_time_elapsed** - Tells us how long the performance event took to help us understand the severity of the performance issue

+#### performance_record

+Allows us to detect and fix situations where the app memory usage and CPU usage becomes critically high which could cause your device to slow down

+The following fields are collected:

+- **category** - Tells us if the app is in the foreground or background at the time.
+Possible values include foreground and background.

+- **cpu_usage** - Tells us how much CPU was used by the app so we have something to compare, to help us understand the negative performance impact

+- **is_watch_app_installed** - Tells us if the user is currently using an Apple Watch and whether it is installed to help us understand the negative performance impact due to the Watch

+- **is_watch_paired** - Tells us if the user is currently using an Apple Watch and whether it is paired with the device to help us understand the negative performance impact due to the Watch

+- **is_watch_supported_and_active** - Tells us if the user is currently using an Apple Watch and whether it is active to help us understand the negative performance impact due to the Watch

+- **memoAry_used_percentage** - Tells us what percentage of memory was used by the app so we have something to compare, to help us understand the negative performance impact

+- **memory_used** - Tells us how much memory was used by the app so we have something to compare, to help us understand the negative performance impact

 ### *Application activity error subtype*